Tahoma High School

-Tahoma High School (THS) is a public high school serving grades nine through twelve, and is the only high school in the Tahoma School District.
+Tahoma High School (THS), formerly Tahoma Senior High School (TSHS), is a public high school serving grades nine through twelve and is the only high school in the Tahoma School District.
 The school provides for citizens in southeast King County, and has been housed in multiple buildings, the current one being a three-story structure in Maple Valley built in 2017.

 Overview

 Tahoma High School is a suburban campus located near the intersection of two major state routes, Maple Valley Highway (SR 169) and Kent-Kangley Road (SR 516).
 It is close to Maple Valley Town Square, colloquially known as Four Corners, a major retail area of Maple Valley located at the intersection.

-Tahoma High School serves the entirety of Maple Valley, Ravensdale, and Hobart, portions of Renton, Covington, and Black Diamond, and a significant area of unincorporated King County.
+Tahoma High School serves the entirety of Maple Valley and Hobart, portions of Renton, Covington, Ravensdale, and Black Diamond, and a significant area of unincorporated King County.
 The school is bordered by Enumclaw Senior High School to the south, Mt.
 Si High School to the east, Liberty High School to the north, Hazen High School to the northwest, and Kentlake High School to the west.